Implementation guide for DAX Webservices.

 - Caller uses an Image Metadata Query to determine images they want to retrieve.

-- Caller makes another HTTP get to the URLs returned from the Image Metadata Query.
+- Caller makes another HTTPS GET to each URL returned from the Image Metadata Query.
+For each URL:

 - Image Service creates a ID, and puts the request on the work queue.